closemarketing/formscrm/readme.txt

 == Changelog ==
 = 3.6 =
-*  Added link to custom Addons: Inmovilla, PipeDrive.
+*  Added link to custom Addons: Inmovilla, PipeDrive, SuiteCRM.
 *  Clientify: Added custom fields to select in the form.
 *	Removed Freemius engine to sell.
 *  Added support to shop in close.technology.